Fed Chief Powell: Economy at a Turning Point

 Federal Reserve Chairman Jerome Powell said Sunday that the U.S. economy is at a turning point, as vaccines and stimulus roll out and more Americans land jobs -- but that the nation isn't out of the woods yet.

 "I would say this.
-What we're seeing now is really an economy that seems to be at an inflection point," said Powell in a preview Sunday of the "60 Minutes" show he will appear in at 7 p.m.
-ET on CBS.
-An excerpt of the interview appeared on "Face the Nation" and TheStreet was given a transcript of that excerpt.
+What we're seeing now is really an economy that seems to be at an inflection point," said Powell on Sunday on "60 Minutes," according to a transcript.

-The Fed chair will discuss on "60 Minutes" the effectiveness of attempts by the Federal Reserve and Congress to offset the pandemic’s harm to workers and businesses, as well as inflation and other topics.
+The Fed chair discussed on "60 Minutes" the effectiveness of attempts by the Federal Reserve and Congress to offset the pandemic’s harm to workers and businesses, as well as inflation and other topics.

+"It's just a very unusual recovery," said Powell.
+"There are really disparate outcomes within countries and between countries.
+And so in our country, what you're seeing is some parts of the economy are doing very well, have fully recovered, have even more than fully recovered in some cases.
+And some parts haven't recovered very much at all yet.
+And those tend to be the ones that involve direct contact with the public.
+Travel, entertainment, restaurants, things like that.
+So you do see real disparities between different parts of the economy.
+It's sort of unusual for an economy like ours."

-"We feel like we're at a place where the economy's about to start growing much more quickly and job creation coming in much more quickly," said Powell.
+But, he said, it feels like the nation is at a place where the economy's about to start growing "much more quickly."

 He added that widespread vaccination for COVID-19 and strong fiscal and monetary policy support from the federal government were all boosting the nation's economic engine.